Funnel MPC for nonlinear systems with relative degree one: Problem formulation and structural assumptions

 Furthermore, each global solution~$x$ with corresponding input $u_{\rm FMPC}$ satisfies: \begin{enumerate}[(i)] \item $\fa t\ge t^0:\quad \Norm{u_{\rm FMPC}(t)}\leq M$. \item The error $e=y-y_{\rf}$ evolves within the funnel $\cF_{\phi}$, i.e., $\Norm{e(t)} \le \phi(t)^{-1}$ for all $t\ge t^0$. \end{enumerate} \end{theorem}

 \begin{remark} \begin{enumerate}[(a)] \item The OCP~\eqref{eq:FunnelMpcOCP} has neither state nor terminal constraints.
 Nevertheless, application of the FMPC Algorithm~\ref{Algo:MPCFunnelCost} to the system~\eqref{eq:Sys} ensures that a global solution of the closed-loop system exists and the error evolves within the funnel.
 However, note that this solution is not unique in general.
 The reason is that the solution of the OCP~\eqref{eq:FunnelMpcOCP} found in each step may not be unique.
 The MPC algorithm has to select a particular optimal control.
-Then, the solution is unique.
-In particular, the derived results show that the stated properties are independent of the particular choice made within the MPC since they hold for every such solution. \item FMPC is initially and recursively feasible for every choice of $T>0$.
+In particular, Theorem~\ref{Th:FunnelMPCRelDeg1} shows that the properties~\ref{th:item:BoundedInput} and~\ref{th:item:ErrorInFunnel} are independent of the particular choice made within the MPC algorithm, since they hold for every such solution. \item FMPC is initially and recursively feasible for every choice of $T>0$.
 Usually, recursive feasibility for Model Predictive Control can only be guaranteed when the prediction horizon is sufficiently long (see, e.g.~\cite{boccia2014stability}) or when additional terminal constraints are added to the OCP (see, e.g.~\cite{rawlings2017model}).
 For FMPC merely the input constraints given by $M>0$ must be sufficiently large. \end{enumerate} \end{remark}

 The proof is carried out over several steps in Section~\ref{Sec:ProofMainResult}.
 In Section~\ref{SubSec:OCP} we first assume that the set~$\Controls{}$ is non-empty and prove that the optimization problem \eqref{eq:FunnelMpcOCP} has a solution~$u^{\star}$ and this solution is an element of $\Controls{}$.
-We further show that the stage cost function~$\ell_\phi$ as in~\eqref{eq:stageCostFunnelMPC} guarantees that application of $u^{\star}$ ensures that the output $e(t)=y(t)-y_{\rf}$ evolves within the funnel~$F_{\phi}$.
-In Section~\ref{SubSec:Feasibility} we will prove initial and recursive feasibility of the Funnel MPC Algorithm~\ref{Algo:MPCFunnelCost} by showing that there exits a $M>0$ such that the set $\Controls{}$ is initially (i.e., at $t=t^0$) and recursively (i.e., at $t=t^0+\delta n$ after $n$ steps of Algorithm~\ref{Algo:MPCFunnelCost}) non-empty.
+We further show that the stage cost function~$\ell_\phi$ as in~\eqref{eq:stageCostFunnelMPC} guarantees that application of $u^{\star}$ ensures that the tracking error $e=y-y_{\rf}$ evolves within the funnel~$\cF_{\phi}$.
+In Section~\ref{SubSec:Feasibility} we prove initial and recursive feasibility of the Funnel MPC Algorithm~\ref{Algo:MPCFunnelCost} by showing that there exists $M>0$ such that the set $\PhiControls{T}{\widehat{t}}{\widehat{x}} $ is initially (i.e., at $\widehat{t}=t^0$) and recursively (i.e., at $\widehat{t}=t^0+\delta n$ after $n$ steps of Algorithm~\ref{Algo:MPCFunnelCost}) non-empty, where $\widehat{x}$ is the state of the system at time~$\widehat{t}$.